Best Of

 Is it worth paying for a personal finance app?

 For most people, yes.
-Users of paid finance apps report saving 10-15% more annually than non-users.
-At $99-180/year, a good finance app pays for itself if it helps you save even $20/month or avoid one overdraft fee.
-Free options like Empower work well if you do not need budgeting depth.
+Users of paid finance apps report saving 10-15% more each year.
+At $99-180/year, a good app pays for itself if it helps you save even $20/month or dodge one overdraft fee.
+If you don't need deep budgeting, Empower works great for free.

 What is the best personal finance app for someone who has never tracked money before?

-Start with a simple spending tracker (Empower is free) to see where your money goes.
-After a month, decide if you need budgeting (YNAB, Monarch), investment tracking (Clarity, Empower), or both.
-The worst choice is no choice — any tracker is better than none.
+Start simple.
+Try a free spending tracker like Empower to see where your money actually goes.
+After a month, you'll know if you need budgeting (YNAB, Monarch), investment tracking (Clarity, Empower), or both.
+Any tracker beats no tracker.

 Ready to Take Control of Your Finances?